geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab4_Ex2_Implement_Identity_Synch.md

 	**Get-Msoluser -UserPrincipalName “holly@M365xZZZZZZ.onmicrosoft.com” |Select-Object -Property “ObjectID”**  <br/>

-	‎**Note:** If you compare the object ID from this cloud account with the objectGuid that you earlier retrieved from Holly’s on-premises account, you’ll set that they don’t match.
-In the next steps you will perform a hard match to get them in sync.
+6. Compare the object ID from this cloud account with the objectGuid that you earlier retrieved from Holly’s on-premises account.
+Verify the two values do not match.
+In the remaining steps in this task, you will perform a hard match to get them in sync.

-6. Run the following command to change the Immutable ID on Holly’s cloud account to the same value as her on-premises objectGuid so that synchronization can occur account.
+7. Run the following command to change the Immutable ID on Holly’s cloud account to the same value as her on-premises objectGuid so that synchronization can occur account.
 Remember, the alias portion of the UPN will either be **holly** or **hollyXXXX**; use the same value that you used in the prior step.
 Also, don’t forget to replace ZZZZZZ with your unique tenant ID provided by your lab hosting provider.:  <br/>

 	‎**Set-Msoluser -UserPrincipalName “holly@M365xZZZZZZ.onmicrosoft.com” -ImmutableID {paste in the objectGuid that you copied earlier to Notepad}**

-7. Run the following command to force AD Connect to synchronize only the changes that were made:  <br/>
+8. Run the following command to force AD Connect to synchronize only the changes that were made:  <br/>

 	‎**Start-ADSyncSyncCycle -PolicyType Delta**

-8. After 10 minutes, navigate to the Microsoft 365 admin center and confirm that Holly has only one account.
+9. After 10 minutes, navigate to the Microsoft 365 admin center and confirm that Holly has only one account.

-9. Leave your Domain Controller VM open for use in the next exercise.
+10. Leave your Domain Controller VM open for use in the next exercise.

 # Proceed to Lab 4 - Exercise 3